Driver Safety Course

 - You have not taken a driving safety course in order to have a ticket dismissed in the preceding 12 months from the date of this offense.

 - You have a valid Texas driver’s license or permit.
 (Commercial license holders may not take driving safety for dismissal of a moving violation.)

-- You must provide proof of liability insurance (copy of insurance card) which shows you as a covered driver.
+- You must provide current proof of liability insurance (copy of insurance card) which shows you as a covered driver.

 Driving Safety Courses

 Note: Violators 16 years of age or under must appear in court accompanied by parent or guardian.
 Check our list of moving violations that are eligible for a driving safety course.

 Failure to present to the court proof of completion of the driving safety course or motorcycle operator training course and a certified copy of your driver's record (type 3A) from the Texas Department of Public Safety on or before the 90th day from your request will result in the the court entering a judgment of conviction with a fine of $200 and reporting the conviction to the Texas Department of Public Safety to be recorded on your driving record as required by law.

 If you were cited for any of the following, you are not eligible to take a driving safety course to defer your ticket:

 - All offenses committed while operating a commercial motor vehicle (CMV)